toolness/portfolio/projects/enso-and-ubiquity.md

     url: http://allthingsd.com/20070125/avoid-using-mouse/
     img: /img/logos/wsj.svg
 ---
-At Humanized, we designed a product called *Enso* which built on the ideas of human-computer interface expert Jef Raskin to augment a desktop GUI by making it both easier to learn *and* more efficient to use.
+At Humanized, our four-person team designed a product called *Enso* which built on the ideas of human-computer interface expert Jef Raskin to augment a desktop GUI by making it both easier to learn *and* more efficient to use.
 It was released in 2007 to positive reviews from [The Wall Street Journal][wsj] and [37 Signals][].

 In 2008, at Mozilla Labs, we created a cousin to Enso called *Ubiquity*, which aimed to do the same thing for browsers.